progit/progit/de/02-git-basics/01-chapter2.markdown

 	#	modified:   benchmarks.rb
 	#

 What the heck?
-Now benchmarks.rb is listed as both staged and unstaged.
+Now `benchmarks.rb` is listed as both staged and unstaged.
 How is that possible?
-It turns out that Git stages a file exactly as it is when you run the git add command.
-If you commit now, the version of benchmarks.rb as it was when you last ran the git add command is how it will go into the commit, not the version of the file as it looks in your working directory when you run git commit.
+It turns out that Git stages a file exactly as it is when you run the `git add` command.
+If you commit now, the version of `benchmarks.rb` as it was when you last ran the `git add` command is how it will go into the commit, not the version of the file as it looks in your working directory when you run `git commit`.
 If you modify a file after you run `git add`, you have to run `git add` again to stage the latest version of the file:

 Huch, was ist das?
 Jetzt wird `benchmarks.rb` sowohl als für den Commit vorgemerkt und als geändert aufgelistet.
 Die Erklärung dafür ist, dass Git eine Datei in exakt dem Zustand für den Commit vormerkt, in dem sie sich befindet, wenn du den Befehl `git add` ausführst.
 Wenn du den Commit jetzt anlegst, wird die Version der Datei `benchmarks.rb` diejenigen Inhalte haben, die sie hatte, als du `git add` zuletzt ausgeführt hast - nicht diejenigen, die sie in dem Moment hat, wenn du den Commit anlegst.
 Wenn du stattdessen die gegenwärtige Version im Commit haben willst, kannst du einfach erneut `git add` ausführen: